 If you’ve never made real whipped cream before, you’ll be surprised at how easy it is.
 Knowing it isn’t full of the rotten ingredients that tubbed whipped cream from the store has will make you feel great, too.
 (Things like trans fats, high fructose corn syrup, food additives, etc.) Besides, it tastes much better, as all real foods do!
-The easiest way is to use a Bosch mixer — a stick blender would work too but it’s not hands-free that way.
+I like to make it in my Bosch mixer — a stick blender would work too but it’s not hands-free that way.

 My favorite way to enjoy whipped cream is on top of crème brûlée!